 For more on analyzing your cash, click here.

-I'll be back next month with more tips and help for your small business bookkeeping.
+I'll be back next month with more news and tips to help you with your small business bookkeeping.

 PS: Please feel free to let your fellow small biz owners know about this newsletter!
 Send them to my sign up page - the last button on my navigation panel.